minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 2.0.0

-* Replaced birthday checksum with initials/birthday day of month
+* Replaced birthday checksum with initials/birthday day/month

 1.3.0
 * Document the addition of intermediate certificates to the signature